rhobot/monorepo/README.md

-# pnpm-workspace-example
+# rhobot/monorepo

 ## Overview

-A working example of a monorepo with pnpm workspace.
+A working example of a monorepo with pnpm workspace and a few projects.

 ## Features